Accessibility Tools

 When we left Fujiyoshida, the coach took us to the Fuji Sengen Shrine at Fujinomiya.

-Fujisan Hongu Sengen Taisha Shrine.
+Fuji Sengen Shrine.

 The coach dropped us in a small car park, and we followed the guide through the forest to the shrine entrance.
 After talking to us about the differences between shrines and temples, we were taught the correct way to enter the shrine before then being shown the correct way to cleanse our hands and faces in the water beside the shrine.